DMayrant/Kubernetes-Observability/README.md

 # Kubernetes-Observability 📈

+This system runs on a Jenkins CI/CD server with automated security scans for compliance with OWASP Top 10, NSA, CIS Benchmarks.
+Security scanners that were used are Trivy, SNYK, and OWASP ZAP.

 Prometheus and Grafana the primary observability and metrics tools used within the a Kubernetes cluster.
 These work well together in production but carry out different task.
 Grafana give you direct visualization of metrics while prometheus acts as a metrics engine database.

 # Grafana 📊